 The question of where the stability-instability boundary sits is clearly not yet answered.

-\citet{Reichardt2019} simulated a CE interaction between an RGB star of 0.88~\ms, and 90~\rs, with a compact companion of mass 0.6~\ms\ ($q=0.68$).
-They started the simulation at the separation that just allows Roche lobe overflow to determine the impact of this phase on the inspiral.
+In this paper we set out to explore CE interactions between RGB stars and companions with a range of $q$ values, monitoring the phase of RLOF before the CE inspiral, to determine its impact on the final separation and morphology of the interaction.
+We use the same star as adopted by \citet{Passy2012} and \citet{Reichardt2019}, a 0.88~\ms, 90~\rs, RGB star.
+The latter work used a compact companion of mass 0.6~\ms\ ($q=0.68$), starting the simulation at the separation that just allows Roche lobe overflow.
 They found that material leaving the outer Lagrangian points before the inspiral appears to remain mostly bound in a circumbinary disc (see also \citet{Macleod2018b} and \cite{Macleod2020a}).
-Here we extend their investigation to higher values of $q$ to increase mass transfer stability, determine whether a more massive disc can be formed, whether a delayed inspiral occurs and whether the final separation will be wider.
+This hinted at the possibility that with a larger companion mass and therefore mass ratio, one may obtain a wider separation as well as the formation of the observed circumbinary discs.
+In this paper we therefore extend their investigation to higher values of $q$ to increase mass transfer stability, determine whether a circumbinary disc can form, whether a delayed inspiral occurs and whether the final separation will be wider.